biegehydra/json-prober/README.md

 I built this tool primarily to deal with the tedious processes I face when scraping a website.
 You find a large json payload that has a bunch of data you need, but the JSON is an abomination to mankind that has 10 levels of nesting, duplicate data everywhere, and nonsensical property names.

-I ultimately just need the code to acess the data I need.
-There are existing tools to find the values or properties I need and there path, but then I have to go through the tedious process of converting each path to the necessary code needed to access that data.
+You ultimately just need the code to acess the data you need.
+There are existing tools to find the values or properties you need and their path, but then you have to go through the mind-numbing process of converting each path to the necessary code needed to access the data.
 This can get annoying, fast.
 This tool aims to solve that

 ## Search